ENGLEWOOD, Colo. --There were a lot of milestones set at the 2011 NFL Draft for the Denver Broncos.

 Both of those men were responsible for selecting a player with the No. 2 overall pick – the highest pick in Broncos history.

-With that pick, Elway, Fox, General Manager Brian Xanders and the rest of the Broncos front office staff selected linebacker
+With that pick, Elway, Fox, General Manager Brian Xanders and the rest of the Broncos front office staff selected linebacker Von Miller out of Texas A&M.

 That pick came with high expectations, both from within and outside the organization.